tandav/force_absolute_imports/README.md

 python -m force_absolute_imports foo.py bar.py folder
 ```

 Pass python files and/or folders.
-Folders will recursively scanned for `.py` files
+Folders will be recursively scanned for `.py` files

+## todo
+- fix, not only scan